 With over £700,000 in 2019 and 2020, we implemented orphan sponsorships, healthcare, and freshwater projects for vulnerable families.
-In addition, we fulfilled educational projects as well as livelihood sustainability projects in Asia and Africa.

 If you were looking for a fast and guaranteed way to show your solidarity to your brothers and sisters in humanity, learn about our projects and available Waqf shares and donate.